When Mindfulness Meets Life

 Gazing through the windshield at the empty parking lot I saw myself in twenty years living under a bridge scraping the last remnants of my maple smoked baked beans from the bottom of a dented tin can and quenching my thirst on the steady stream of my own tears.

-ES taught me that within laughter there lies a wonderful truth.
+Within laughter there lies a wonderful truth.
 Laughing at oneself requires taking a step back from one’s own mind to observe the humor in it.
 Worries, like horrible little narcissists, survive on one’s constant attention, and so with every laugh the worries lose a little attention and with it, their strength.

 So laugh often.